 For more information about pre-screening and to register and make an appointment once available, call Broward Health’s Nurse Connect line at 954-759-7500.

 There are two options to register for appointments: visit https://mychart.mhs.net.
 Programmed in your chart is a section titled “appointments” to make an appointment.
 Choose a date, time and location that is convenient for you.

 Those who are meet the criteria to make an appointment may also call the health system’s Centralized Scheduling by dialing 954-276-4340 Monday-Friday from 8 a.m. to 5 p.m.
 The call center is closed on weekends.
 Be advised that callers may experience longer than normal wait times.

-The Cleveland Clinic Florida region is also scheduling appointments for seniors 65 and up to receive the COVID-19 vaccine.
+The Cleveland Clinic Florida region is also scheduling appointments for those eligible to receive the COVID-19 vaccine.